nimahajan/nimahajan.github.io/_posts/2015-02-16-hello-scala.md

 ```

 ####Things to notice here -
-1. "Object" - Makes class singleton.
+1. "object" - Makes class singleton.
 No static in scala.
 2. "main" function is also not static.
 3. recursive function needs to specify return type.
 4. For all function parameters, data type is after the variable name.